isabelml/tfm_r_project/README.md

 - **Images**.
 Folder with images used to illustrate part of the process.

 ### Contact information
-- Isabel Molero - github.com/isabelml. **Student of Master in Computational Social Science.**
+- Isabel Molero - github.com/isabelml. **Master in Computational Social Science.**